MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.15.3 (May 1, 2020)

- Deploy to production: Frontend release V1.15.3.
-A deploy to speed up bulk operation.
+ A frontend deployment to speed up bulk operation.

 #### User/Support Impact